mivp/VizNotes/3D-and-VR-Workshop.md

  - Abstract: graphs etc provide heavily stylised ways of representing data, by plotting on a set of axes or with links to relate data elements or groups to each other, these use familiar shapes and concepts to generate a mental model of the data without attempting to represent it in a visually realistic way.
 This is very heavily used in 2D, but you can still do this in 3D, the simplest example being a scatter plot on 3 axes - but 2D techniques such as this don't always translate well!
 You need to think differently in 3D.
  - Most of what people think of as data visualisation, including interactive 2D plots falls into this category.

+*Example abstract data plots / charts - images: wikipedia*
 ![enter image description here](https://mivp.github.io/VizNotes/images/oldfaithful.png)![enter image description here](https://mivp.github.io/VizNotes/images/scatter3d.jpg)

  - These two types of representation are often combined to good effect - for example, plotting cities as circles on a map (a realistic spatial visualisation) by representing the population with the size of the circle (abstract).
 Or using colour to represent other non-spatial information.
+*Homicide in Washington DC, plotting data on a map - image: wikipedia*

-![enter image description here](https://mivp.github.io/VizNotes/images/homicides.jpg) *Charles Minard's famous 1869 chart showing the number of men in Napoleon’s 1812 Russian campaign army, their movements, as well as the temperature they encountered on the return path*
+![enter image description here](https://mivp.github.io/VizNotes/images/homicides.jpg) *Charles Minard's famous 1869 chart showing the number of men in Napoleon’s 1812 Russian campaign army, their movements, as well as the temperature they encountered on the return path - images source : wikipedia*
 ![Minard Visualization](https://mivp.github.io/VizNotes/images/minard.png)

 In 3D, especially VR you usually want to create at least a baseline of a real world environment to plot your abstract data, such as a room or even just a ground plane, so people viewing can orient themselves, this helps avoid VR triggered motion sickness .